nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 4.1 General Commands

-This section introduces the two general commands, `help` and `exit`.
+This section introduces the two general commands, `g help` and `g exit`.
 These commands are not specific to the patient or drug of CareFlow.

 <h3>View help</h3>